Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - classification for discrete target

 #### Linear regression
 Estimates the target value as a weighted sum of the input variables.
-The weights are the things that needs to be learned, usually by trying to minimize the minumum square error of the data from the linear model (find the best fitting line)
+The weights are the things that needs to be learned, usually by trying to minimize the minumum square error of the data from the linear model (find the best fitting line).

 #### Logistic regression
 We apply a bounding function, like a sigmoid and try to model along that.
 Data is classified in the different categories if the value of the bounding function goes over a certain threshold, define a linear decision boundary to separete the two classes.